Linear hashing: Algorithm details

 Records in LH or LH* consists of a key and a content, the latter basically all the other attributes of the record.
 They are stored in buckets.
 For example, in Ellis' implementation, a bucket is a linked list of records.
 The file allows the key based CRUD operations create or insert, read, update, and delete as well as a scan operations that scans all records, for example to do a database select operation on a non-key attribute.
 Records are stored in buckets whose numbering starts with 0.

+The key distinction from schemes such as Fagin's extendible hashing is that as the file expands due to insertions, only one bucket is split at a time, and the order in which buckets are split is already predetermined.